Metal: Chemical

-Periodic table distribution
+Periodic table distribution of elemental metals

-The elements that form metallic structures under ordinary conditions are shown in yellow on the periodic table below.
-The remaining elements either form giant covalent structures (light blue), molecular covalent structures (dark blue), or remain as single atoms (violet).
+The elements that form exclusively metallic structures under ordinary conditions are shown in yellow on the periodic table below.
+The remaining elements either form covalent network structures (light blue), molecular covalent structures (dark blue), or remain as single atoms (violet).
 Astatine (At), francium (Fr), and the elements from fermium (Fm) onwards are shown in gray because they are extremely radioactive and have never been produced in bulk.
-Theoretical and experimental evidence suggests that almost all these uninvestigated elements should be metals, though there is some doubt for oganesson (Og).
+Theoretical and experimental evidence suggests that these uninvestigated elements should be metals, except for oganesson (Og) which DFT calculations indicate would be a semiconductor.

-The situation can change with pressure: at extremely high pressures, all elements (and indeed all substances) are expected to metallize.
+The situation changes with pressure: at extremely high pressures, all elements (and indeed all substances) are expected to metallize.
 Arsenic (As) has both a stable metallic allotrope and a metastable semiconducting allotrope at standard conditions.

-Elements near the border between metals and nonmetals often have intermediate chemical behavior.
-As such, a category of metalloids is often used for such in-between elements, but there is no consensus in the literature as to which elements should qualify.
+A similar situation affects carbon (C): graphite is metallic, but diamond is not.